 Elisabeth Murdoch is an entrepreneur and philanthropist in the creative industries.
 In October 2019, Elisabeth joined forces with Stacey Snider and Jane Featherstone to found SISTER, a global content company which develops, produces and invests in visionary storytellers.
-Elisabeth is also founder and Chair of Locksmith Animation, founder of Solve, an interactive mobile gaming studio, and a strategic minority shareholder in Youngest Media, 110% Content & belofx.
+Elisabeth is also founder and Chair of Locksmith Animation, and a strategic minority shareholder in Youngest Media, 110% Content & belofx.

 In 2001, Elisabeth founded Shine, which she managed and grew, first as Chief Executive and latterly as Chairman, into one of the world’s leading production companies over her 14-year tenure.